 As the VTOPs are currently being developed, the following section outlines the emerging transport plans for the different Games venues.
-Details may change as planning progresses.
+Details may change as planning progresses - updated information will be provided in the final Games Transport Plan.

 ALEXANDER STADIUM

 The Alexander Stadium will host the Athletics events, as well as the Opening and Closing Ceremonies.
 This international standard athletics venue is being redeveloped for the Commonwealth Games and will have a Games time capacity of approximately 30,000.
 Following the Games, the stadium will continue to be home to the famous Birchfield Harriers athletics club and host international Athletics and other events with a capacity of approximately 18,000.